frostnova721/AnimeStream-electron/readme.md

 - **Episode Selection Glitch:** Occasionally, the wrong anime gets selected when choosing an episode.
 This issue will be fixed soon!.

-- **Episodes Not Showing Up:** Honestly, I dont know any other source to get released anime episode title/number. (trying to find a fix)

 *Pro Tip: Dont use MAL as database(It doesnt work well with my concept).*

 ## Commands